-To assist investigators and coordinators who are conducting research, information regarding the informed consent process is provided on the HRPO website.
+To assist investigators and coordinators who are conducting research, information regarding the informed consent process is provided on the HRP website A-Z Guidance.
 Examples and instructions are available, including guidelines for the informed consent process and sample language for the informed consent document.

 IRB Review of Informed Consent Process

-During its review of the informed consent process as described in the protocol, the IRB requires that:
+During its review of the informed consent process described in the protocol, the IRB requires that: